dtonhofer/prolog_notes/other_notes/about_byrd_box_model/README.md

 > of PROLOG trace protocols that can be used as a guide line for a formal description and classification
 > of debugging components of logic programming systems.

+**A choice-point model of Prolog execution** (1993)

+   - presented at ALP-UK Workshop on Logic Programming Support Environments, Edinburgh.
+   - Tony Dodd, 1993
+   - (this document does not seem to exist online)

+This should about the complementary way of looking at Prolog program execution: as a search tree.

 **Prolog without tears: An evaluation of the effectiveness of a non Byrd Box model for students** (1995)

    - http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.57.2456